dwkim606/IPPBA/README.md

 # IPPBA
-This in an example code for Instant Privacy Preserving Biometric Authentication.
+This in an example code for Secure Biometric Authentication.

 ## How to run
 Type "make all", then "./test" to run.